About us

 Routine blood work is usually not needed but may be ordered prior to surgery based on the patient's age and the presence of any existing medical problems.

 The procedure itself can last anywhere between 20 to 30 minutes depending on the size of the hemorrhoids at the time of surgery.
-Typically, your doctor will give you a heads up on how long the procedure should last.
+Your doctor will let you know how long the procedure should last.
 Consult our surgery guidelines for detailed information about how to prepare for a general surgery procedure.

 Recovery time for a hemorrhoidectomy will vary, but you should feel back to normal within a few weeks.
 Residual pain or mild discomfort may last up to a week after surgery.
 Be sure to keep the area clean and dry to avoid the possibility of infection.
 Itchiness or soreness is common–sitz baths are commonly recommended to relieve discomfort and promote healing–however let your doctor know if you experience swelling or excessive pain.